 THE AIMS OF THE LONDON-IRISH ABORTION RIGHTS CAMPAIGN

 Our aim is to bring people in London together to campaign for free, safe, legal abortion by fundraising, policy & advocacy, direct action, establishing partnerships with relevant people and organisations in the UK and building awareness through media and communication.

-- To educate the public and policymakers about the need for access to free, safe and legal abortion options in Ireland for all who need it, regardless of citizenship or financial capacity, in line with provision of other basic healthcare options
+To educate the public and policymakers about the need for access to free, safe and legal abortion options across the island of Ireland for all who need it, regardless of citizenship or financial capacity, in line with provision of other basic healthcare options

-- To mobilise support nationally from a diverse range of groups, organisations, trades unions, communities and individuals for the right to choose in pregnancy.
+To mobilise support nationally from a diverse range of groups, organisations, trade unions, communities and individuals for the right to choose in pregnancy.

 8 Reasons to Repeal the 8th

 8 REASONS TO REPEAL THE 8TH - ABORTION RIGHTS CAMPAIGN

 Here is a simple breakdown of why it was necessary to repeal the 8th Amendment of the Irish Constitution.
 It is by no means all of the reasons.